-Greg acts as indignant as Dharma when his parents ask them to dinner only to nag him for 'wasting his life', having been unemployed for months, but back home he breaks down with guilt.
-When he tells Dharma his plan, even she thinks its crazy.
-Greg wants to train to become a professional golfer, but this will take 18 years.
-Nevertheless she joins him on the golf course - with Jane as their caddy.
+Greg acts as indignant as Dharma when his parents ask them to dinner only to nag him for "wasting his life" as he's been unemployed for months.
+Back home, he breaks down with guilt.
+He tells Dharma that he has a plan, but even she thinks it's crazy.
+Greg wants to train to become a professional golfer, and it will take 18 years.
+Nevertheless, she joins him on the golf course -- with Jane as their caddy.
 Montgomery Enterprises offers him a cushy job in Scotland, and even the taste of haggis doesn't put him off.
 Dharma resorts to a diabolical ploy.

 9 November 1999

 Larry and Aby finally decide to get married, and Dharama offers to throw a 'simple' party.
 Abby's ideas about romantically ideal ceremonies are as frustratingly inconstant as some are bordering on impossible.
 Larry's obsession with big brother requires Greg's help to prove he exists legally and prevent the wedding making him traceable.
 Meanwhile Greg's search for himself brought him back to practicing law, but in secret so Dharma shouldn't find out.

 Greg is starting his private lawyer's practice, but Dharma keeps chasing his clients by giving them alternative non-litigant advice, even after he takes a shabby office to get away from home where her loony nature is obvious at first sight.
 When Pete asks for legal advice concerning their common landlord Mrs. Spinoza, Greg hands the case over to Dharma.
 She gets what she deserves for believing the greedy shark to be a sweet old lady.
 Meanwhile Larry's childish fight with his neighbor gets so desperately out of hand that he becomes Greg's despairing client.